 The seasonal migration of reindeer herds has had a lasting effect on the hunting behaviour of the people of the tundra.
 Domesticated reindeer herds, for example among the Tungus (a tribe in Siberia), migrate from the taiga to the tundra in summer and back to the taiga in early autumn.
 In the tundra of North America live different Eskimo tribes, which have adapted themselves completely to the arctic conditions.
 The individual tribes also trade among themselves, some hunt mainly whales and seals, others are active inland as caribou hunters, but also capture mountain sheep, moose, beavers, bears, snow hares, ducks and geese.
 Whale meat, blubber and fish oil are then traded for caribou meat and berries (Campbell 1985).

-The way of life of the Eskimo in northern Alaska and especially their way of living in mostly circular huts is an example of the possible way of life of the people during the ice age in Europe, for example during the Magdalenian period.
+The way of life of the Eskimo in N Alaska and especially their way of living in mostly circular huts is an example of the possible way of life of the people during the ice age in Europe, for example during the Magdalenian period.

 The huts are built semi-underground, thickly packed with grass sods, with a roof of whale ribs covered with animal skins, providing excellent thermal insulation.